Thursday, January 31, 2019

 Funny Congress quotes and jokes

 You wanna hear a joke?
-Congress.
+The Senate.

 "We hang the petty thieves, and appoint the great ones to public office." - Aesop